 - Salt: Just a pinch.

-How to make a layer lemon blueberry cake from scratch?
+How to make the best lemon blueberry cake recipe?

 - Preheat: First, preheat your oven to 350 degrees F.

-- Grease: Then, grease three eight- or nine-inch cake pans and line the bottoms with parchment paper.
+- Grease: Then, grease three eight- or nine-inch cake pans.
+After that line the bottom of the pan with parchment paper.

 - Mix: Next, use a stand or handheld mixer with a paddle attachment to beat the butter on high until it is creamy.
 Actually, this should take about one minute.